MrGibbage/vs-code-keybindings-for-pybricks/README.md

 ![image](https://github.com/user-attachments/assets/a20ef371-48b8-40f3-9506-2158ba2e061b)

 We have individual programs for each mission, and we have a master program (sometimes called a "sequencing" program) that we use at tournaments to select the individual mission as needed.
 There is also a keybinding for running the master program on your robot or on any robot.
 In this case, it isn't necessary that the master program be open in the editor at all.

+Also provides a button on the status bar to show what the robot name is.
+Clicking on the button opens the user settings.json file so the robot name can be edited.

 ## Requirements